saymrwulf/tensorflow/notes.md

-2017-12-10T05:32:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (tensorflow) 2017-12-10T00:25:00 - Quick fix, referencing a known issue from the official repo (tensorflow) 2017-12-13T08:03:00 - Refactor for clarity, might break a few tests though (tensorflow)
+2017-12-10T05:32:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (tensorflow) 2017-12-10T00:25:00 - Quick fix, referencing a known issue from the official repo (tensorflow) 2017-12-13T08:03:00 - Refactor for clarity, might break a few tests though (tensorflow) 2017-12-13T23:13:00 - Quick fix, referencing a known issue from the official repo (tensorflow)